Get Married at Grace!

 Yes.
 There are additional fees for Grace’s organist.
 Gifts from members are welcome and appreciated by the clergy.
 Non members pay a clergy honorarium.
 Couples may use musicians and clergy other than those on the Grace staff, but arrangements must be made by the couple themselves and approved by the Rector.
 A guest musician playing the organ must first be interviewed and approved by the Grace organist.

 May the ceremony take place on the grounds?

-Yes; the fees are the same as for an indoor wedding, unless Grace staff is responsible for setting up and removing chairs and other furniture.
-The security deposit increases for an outdoor wedding to cover any damage to its facilities, gardens or grounds as a result of the wedding celebration; this deposit is refundable in part or in full after the wedding ceremony and related events (post-wedding photography, etc.) have taken place.
+Yes.
+The fees increase for an outdoor wedding to cover extra set up and any damage to its facilities, gardens or grounds as a result of the wedding celebration.
+The security deposit is refundable in part or in full after the wedding ceremony and related events (post-wedding photography, etc.) have taken place.

 What premarital counseling/preparation does Grace require?

 All couples must undergo a course of preparation for Christian marriage.
 This course may be provided by clergy not affiliated with Grace Church, in two cases: if non-Grace clergy will officiate at the wedding, or if the couple resides outside the Washington D.C. metropolitan area.
 In both cases, clergy who prepare the couple must provide a letter to the Rector of Grace certifying that the couple has satisfactorily completed a course of preparation for Christian marriage.

 Preparation provided by Grace clergy generally consists of four sessions of about an hour, which focus on the liturgy of marriage and its practical meaning for the couple in their life together.
-Sessions are scheduled at the mutual convenience of couple and clergy.
+Sessions are scheduled at the mutual convenience of the couple and clergy.